Dans-Plugins/Medieval-Factions/README.md

 DanTheTechMan | Creator
-Pasarus | Overhauled the Storage Manager to use UUIDs and JSON Caibinus | Implemented Duels, Gates and Dynmap Integration Callum | Created event classes, overhauled the Command System and implemented PlaceholderAPI integration Richardhyy | Fixed some encoding issues
+Pasarus | Overhauled the Storage Manager to use UUIDs and JSON Caibinus | Implemented Duels, Gates and Dynmap Integration Callum | Created event classes, overhauled the Command System, implemented PlaceholderAPI integration and made many other improvements to the plugin
+Richardhyy | Fixed some encoding issues
 Mitras2 | Implemented ActionBar territory alerts
 [Kaonami](https://github.com/Daniels7k) | Fixed a typo in the README